See the Series Introduction for Just Tao It, Part I: HERE

 Brené Brown helped bring language to this in a way many of us needed.
 Vulnerability is not weakness.
 It is uncertainty, risk, and emotional exposure—and it is the source of trust, learning, and connection.
 Without it, we protect ourselves.
 And in protecting ourselves, we create distance.

 Jim Collins found something similar in his research on Level 5 Leadership.
 The most effective leaders combined fierce professional will with deep personal humility.
-Not one or the other.
-Both.
+Not one or the other, but both.
 He even used the Yin–Yang symbol to describe the tension.

 Here’s a Polarity Map for Own Your View AND Question Your View: